fjaviermb/avea/README.md

 # Usage

+First, do `sudo python avea.py -s`.

+This will scan the Bluetooth neighborhood for an Avea Bulb, and create the config file accordingly.

+You can now use simply `python avea.py` to control it, see below for arguments.

 ## Scan

-A scan feature will be implemented soon to automatically find your nearby bulb.
+A scan feature is available via `avea.py -s`.
+Note that you will need to have root privileges.
+This will report the MAC address of the Avea bulb.

 ## Control of the bulb

-just `python avea.py`

 To get some help from the script itself : `python avea.py -h`

-You should run it once for it to create a `.avea.conf` file (in your home directofy).
-Then open it and modify the Address field according to your bulb's own address (I may add a scan function later).
+An argument is available for each color:

+* red, `-r`,
+* green, `-g`
+* blue, `-b`,
+* white, `-w`,
+* as well as light, `-l`

-For each color parameter, both absolute and relative values are accepted.
+For each color/light parameter, both absolute (from 0 to 4096) and relative values are accepted :

-`python avea.py -r 2000` will set the white value to 2000 `python avea.py -r +1000` will add 1000 to the current white value
+`python avea.py -r 2000` will set the red value to 2000 `python avea.py -w +1000` will add 1000 to the current white value

 The script also supports predefined moods, called with `-m` :